 As the proud mother of two successful adult children, she also holds a wealth of experience, skills and resources for helping clients with children.
 Before she entered this profession, she was a stay-at-home mother and performed with an opera company for ten years before shifting into becoming a published photographer.
-Her children are now ages 33 and 34 with the oldest, a working mother of two in corporate HR and the youngest, a US trial attorney working for the Department of Justice.
+Her children are now ages 35 and 36 with the oldest, a working mother of two in corporate HR and the youngest, a litigating attorney working for the Department of Justice.

 Being empty nesters and grandparents, Madeleine and her husband moved permanently to the Hudson Valley in 2010, where, after a ten year hiatus, Madeleine returned to performing in 2012, being cast in the Beggar’s Opera at The Philipstown Depot Theatre.
-Since 2012, she has also been a member of the St. Philip’s Episcopal Church Choir in Garrison and is a former member of the Philipstown Garden Club.
-In 2016, she founded The Brasiles Ensemble, a group of professional musicians who have grown popular in the region and recorded their first CD, as well as co-founding new vocal duo, The Mary Powell.
+In 2016, she founded The Brasiles Ensemble, a group of professional musicians who have grown popular in the region and recorded their first CD.
+As a former member of the St. Philip’s Episcopal Church Choir in Garrison and the Philipstown Garden Club, she has recently joined the Verplanck Garden Club.
+She is a very serious landscape gardener of the three acre property where she and her husband have lived for the past eight years.
 As of late 2019, Madeleine also returned to visual arts on a more serious level with new projects currently in production.
+To further her delight in being back in the art world, she also excepted a position at Magazzino Italian Art in Cold Spring in late 2022.
 To learn more about her art, click this link: DeNittoArt